ritaturk/xenko-docs/manual/getting-started/create-project.md

 You may want to learn about a specific feature or you may want to create a game similar to the sample; Xenko provides two types of samples:

  * Feature specific basic samples: To explore and learn about a specific feature.
- * Advanced and complete games: Two complete games to create similar games.
+ * Advanced and complete games: Two complete games to create similar games from.

 **To create a project using a sample:**